ivknv/yadisk/README.en.rst

 Installation
 ************

-First, you need to have `requests` installed:
+First, you need to have `requests` installed.

 .. code:: bash

-    pip install requests
+    pip install yadisk requests

+or

 .. code:: bash